dat-ecosystem-archive/docs/docs/cookbook/diy-dat.md

 This tutorial will follow the steps for sharing and downloading files using Dat.
 In practice, we implement these in [dat-node](https://github.com/datproject/dat-node), a high-level module for using Dat that provides easy access to the core Dat modules.

-For any Dat application, there are three essential modules you will start with:
+For any Dat application, there are two essential modules you will start with:

 1. [hyperdrive](https://npmjs.org/hyperdrive) for file synchronization and versioning
-2. [hyperdrive-archive-swarm](https://npmjs.org/hyperdrive-archive-swarm) helps discover and connect to peers over local networks and the internet
+2. [hyperdiscovery](https://npmjs.org/hyperdiscovery) helps discover and connect to peers over local networks and the internet
-3. A [LevelDB](https://npmjs.org/level) compatible database for storing metadata.

 The [Dat CLI](https://npmjs.org/dat) module itself combines these modules and wraps them in a command-line API.
-These modules can be swapped out for a similarly compatible module, such as switching LevelDb for [MemDB](https://github.com/juliangruber/memdb) (which we do in the first example).
-More details on how these module work together are available in [How Dat Works](how-dat-works.md).
+We also use the [dat-storage](https://github.com/datproject/dat-storage) module to handle file and key storage.
+These modules can be swapped out for a similarly compatible module, such as switching storage for [random-access-memory](https://github.com/mafintosh/random-access-memory).

 ## Getting Started